Universal Tennis Rating: Ratings versus Rankings

 In tennis, the vast majority of competitive players enter events only in their geographical locale.
 Whatever ranking they earn has meaning only within that region or country.
 Worldwide, hundreds of national federations govern tennis, and multiple ranking systems frequently exist within a single nation.
 There may be as many as 2,700 different tennis ranking and rating systems around the world.

 Furthermore, nearly all of these are ranking systems, not rating systems.
 Rankings sort players into a "pecking order," assigning each athlete a spot relative to all others ranked in that system.
 Rankings are ordinal numbers that reflect only the athletes' relative positions, not their playing skill as measured by a standard yardstick.

 UTR, in contrast, rates each athlete on a single, standard metric.
 Therefore, tennis players' UTRs are largely independent of each other, aside from the algorithm's weighting of the strength of opponents who compete directly with the rated player.

 Nearly all tennis ranking systems use a "points per round" (PPR) method that assigns points depending on what round a player reaches in a given tournament, along with the rated "strength" of that tournament in terms of the players it accepts into the draw.
 This is administratively easy, but it does not consider the skill level of the individual opponents a player faced in the event.
 Paradoxically, the PPR method can create an incentive to seek out weaker tournaments, in which it will be easier to survive into later rounds.

 The plethora of ranking systems and the lack of a shared metric has created a “Tower of Babel” in international tennis.
 National federations, tournaments, coaches, teams, colleges, and individual players speak different languages that do not readily translate into one another.
-Consequently, the International Tennis Federation (ITF) and many of tennis's national governing bodies, including the United States Tennis Association (USTA), have become interested in developing a standard rating method, a kind of "metric system" for tennis that, like a golf handicap, could function globally.
+Consequently, the International Tennis Federation (ITF) and many of tennis' national governing bodies, including the United States Tennis Association (USTA), have become interested in developing a standard rating method, a kind of "metric system" for tennis that, like a golf handicap, could function globally.

 “The UTR system is great for tennis in so many ways,” said former ATP Player Council president Eric Butorac, in a 2015 Sports Illustrated story on UTR.
 “At a UTR event, you are guaranteed to play against players who are close to your ability level.
 I have played a lot in France, where they have a similar system, and it works so efficiently.
 I hope the whole world gets on board with UTR, as it could drastically change worldwide tennis for the better.”